Schools are back and holiday prices plummet, so parents of toddlers and babies get packing – it’s your turn!

 What have I missed?
 Let me know your tips for packing – I need all the help I can get!

-If you want to read some of my travel features, have a look here.
+If you want to read some of my travel features, have a look at my Travel Section here.
 There’s plenty to choose from: Bluestone, Butlin’s, Isle of Wight, Camping with babies and a toddler, or if you fancy a giggle read Five ways a holiday is never the same after kids

 And if you’re heading abroad and are worrying about what to pack in your hand luggage for the flight, read this posts from Tummy2Mummy Packing for a baby or toddler in your hand luggage – 10 essentials I have to take